 Control packets processing

-One other role of the vrouter DPDK dataplane is to provide the network connectivity between vrouter agent started locally on the compute node and the Contrail Control nodes which are located onto some distinct computes.
+One other role of the vrouter DPDK dataplane is to provide the network connectivity between vrouter agent started locally on the compute node and the Contrail Control nodes.

 Contrail vHost0 interface is the logical network interface used by the vrouter agent to send (or receive) XMPP to (from) the Contrail Control nodes.

-vHost0 vrouter agent interface is connected onto vif0/1 on the vrouter DPDK dataplane.
+vHost0 vrouter agent interface is connected on vif0/1 on the vrouter DPDK dataplane.

-vrouter DPDK dataplane polling and processing cores are used to forward XMPP packets between vif0/1 (vrouter agent vhost0 listening interface) and vif0/0 (connectivity to the underlay infrastructure on which Contrail Control nodes are plugged).
+vrouter DPDK dataplane polling and processing cores are used to forward XMPP packets between vif0/1 (vrouter agent vhost0 listening interface) and vif0/0 (connecting to the underlay infrastructure on which Contrail Control nodes are plugged).

 vrouter DPDK dataplane configuration and control